career decision

 2. To build a foundation for succeeding intermediate and advanced learning in further and higher education.

-1. Mathematics - understanding arithmetic (the fundamental of mathematics - addition, subtraction, multiplication and division, fractions, decimals and percentages, ratios and proportions), geometry (distance, shape, size, and relative position of figures), logic - connection and combination, basic probability (chance) and statistics (data handling and interpretation).
+1. Mathematics - understanding arithmetic (the fundamentals of mathematics - addition, subtraction, multiplication and division, fractions, decimals and percentages, ratios and proportions), geometry (distance, shapes, size, measurements, and relative position of figures), logic - connection and combination, basic algebra (variables), basic probability (chance) and statistics (data handling and interpretation).

-2. Laboratory science - understanding methods that employs empirical experimentation to draw conclusions - in Biology (living matter), Chemistry (composition and behaviour of matter) and Physics (matter in relation to energy).
+2. Fundamental branches of science - understanding basic methods that employs verifiable observation and experimentation to draw conclusions - in Biology, Chemistry and Physics.

 3. Use of Information and Communications Technology - word processors, email, databases, spreadsheets, reprographics, video conferencing, the internet and world wide web and so forth .

-4. Written And Verbal Communication - understanding the primary building blocks of reading and writing, composition and grammar, literature, the ability to argue properly and avoid argumentum ad hominem - a situation that occurs when an arguer attacks the person that they are engaged in an argument with, rather than the validity of the person's arguments through debate sessions.
+4. Verbal and written communication - understanding vocabulary, composition, grammar, punctuation, spelling, literature, the ability to argue properly and avoid argumentum ad hominem - a situation that occurs when an arguer attacks the person that they are engaged in an argument with, rather than the validity of the person's argument.

-6. Geography - Understanding the environment, sustainable development, proximity and trade.
+6. Geography - Understanding relative position of a country, the environment, sustainable development, proximity and trade.

 7. History - understanding of events that have affected the course of history and the modern world, namely, slavery, colonialism, WW1 and WW2, trade liberalisation, the common market and so forth.